The Spheres Dataset: Multitrack Orchestral Recordings for Music Source Separation and Information Retrieval: Source Separation Experiments

 Due to the high difficulty of separating every instrument of the orchestra from a stereo mix, we designed an easier experiment where the instruments were grouped according to their orchestra family (strings, woodwinds, brass, and percussion) and trained an X-UMX model with 4 branches to separate them.

 Table \ref{tab:sep_results} shows the original SDR, SIR, and SAR, in the stereo mix of the Mozart piece of The Spheres and the recording from the Operation Beethoven dataset and the results obtained with the X-UMX model trained on the Tchaikovsky piece of The Spheres.
 The SIR of the separated stems shows important improvements in terms of source separation for all the families in the Mozart piece, although the weaker the family was in the original mixture, the higher are the artifacts generated by the model (it should be noted that the Mozart piece does not contain any percussion instruments and only the horn from the brass family).
-This proves that, even if it only contains around 20 minutes of music, the Tchaikovsky piece of The Spheres can be used to train models that generalize to other music pieces.
 However, we can see that the model does not generalize to other datasets such as Operation Beethoven, where Woodwinds and Brass show a clear degradation in SIR, and all instrument families exhibit a high level of artifacts.
-Several differences exist between both datasets, such as the room, the instrument and microphone positions, and the instruments and microphones used; further research would be needed to analyze the importance of these factors in the generalization of SSS models.
+Several differences exist between both datasets, such as the room, the instrument and microphone positions, and the instruments and microphones used; further research would be needed to analyze the importance of these factors in the generalization of MSS models.
+Nevertheless, we can conclude that generalizing to different recording environments is a much more challenging task than generalizing to different pieces recorded under the same conditions.

+Additionally, we also trained a X-UMX model for family separation on the SynthSOD dataset, which we resampled at \SI{48}{kHz} to match the sampling rate of The Spheres, and tried to finetune it using the Tchaikovsky piece of The Spheres.
+In Table \ref{tab:sep_results} we can see how the model trained using synthetic material does not generalize well to real recordings.
+In the case of the finetuned model, it does not seem to obtain any benefits from the pretraining on SynthSOD, and it obtains equivalent results to the model trained solely on the Tchaikovsky piece.
+Despite pretraining and finetuning strategies can potentially be useful for MSS \cite{Sarkar2023}, more sophisticated approaches need to be developed for cases of higher polyphony and acoustic complexity.